Our Upcoming Events

 Area 3 comprises thirteen community policing beats.
 If you would like to find the officer who is assigned to your neighborhood or business location, click on the map to find out what area and beat you live in.
 You can enlarge the map to read street names.

 Problem-solving officers have been assigned to work with community members to help solve neighborhood issues.
-The Problem-Solving Officer Directory lists the commanding sergeant and specific problem-solving officer assigned to every community policing beat and corresponding Neighborhood Crime Prevention Councils.
+The Community Resource Officer Directory lists the commanding sergeant and specific problem-solving officer assigned to every community policing beat and corresponding Neighborhood Crime Prevention Councils.

 Area 3 Leadership

 Area 3 Command Staff

 |The Operations Commander is responsible for the deployment of Patrol resources to accomplish specific crime reduction objectives.|

 The Special Resource Commander is responsible for the deployment of the specialized units to accomplish specific crime reduction objectives: